Face negotiation theory: Face saving in artwork reviews

-Face Concerns and the Intent to Apologize
+Face concerns and the intent to apologize

 A study was conducted among 317 Chinese and American participants to determine how the cultural variation between the two affected the intention to apologize.
 The cultural norms were categorized as the individualistic and collectivist cultures.
 According to Hofstede (1980), an individualistic culture lays emphasis on the identity of the “I” while collectivist cultures place more importance on the “we” and the harmony in groups.

 This study also took into account culture when trying to understand the intention to apologize.
 Apology, according to Goffman (1971), is the “offender's device to remedy a social breach and to re-establish social harmony”.

 The cultural differences were more prominent especially as the intention took into account if the member (whose face was threatened by an act and thus necessities an apology) was an in-group or an out-group member.
 The study thus found that Chinese participants had a greater intention to apologize especially if their act threatened the positive face of the other individual.
 On the other hand, the U.S. participants had the intention to apologize when their act threatened the negative face of the person.

-Face Concerns, self-construal and Forgiveness
+Face concerns, self-construal and Forgiveness

 Ting-Toomey and other researchers conducted a latest research in 2019 on the effects of the three main individual-level constituents of face-negotiation: face concerns, self-construal and apology on victims’ choice of forgiveness, reconciliation and revenge to offenders.
 It is a study on relational transgressions in two different cultures: the high-context communication of China, and the low-context communication of United States.

 Participants of this study include 327 college students in United States and 176 college students in central China.
-And researchers make five hypothesis on relationship between the central constructs of face-negotiation theory and victims’ behavioral consequences.
+The researchers compared five hypotheses on relationship between the central constructs of face-negotiation theory and victims’ behavioral consequences.
 The final result indicates a negative relationship between self-face concern and forgiveness, independent self-construal and forgiveness in both cultures.
 It also suggests a positive association between other-face concern and forgiveness, interdependent self-construal and forgiveness, offender apology and forgiveness in both countries.